V & SAR The Overland carriages: GSR era 1997–2010

 On 1 November 1997, the remaining passenger services operated by Australian National were sold to Great Southern Rail (GSR).
-The sale included the standard gauge Overland passenger fleet – two roomette, four twinette sleepers; three first-class and six second-class sitting cars, three composite second-class sitting with buffet cars and two club cars.
+The sale included the standard gauge Overland passenger fleet – two roomette and four twinette sleeping cars; three first-class and six second-class sitting cars, three composite second-class sitting cars with buffet, and two club cars.
 Power van PCO4 was also included in the sale, but at the time it was on broad gauge for the short-lived Explorer train, in a dark blue livery with wide yellow bands.
-It was converted to standard gauge in 1998 and given quick coat of grey paint.
+It was converted to standard gauge in 1998 and given a quick coat of grey paint.

 In 1999 the carriages were refurbished and repainted to a plain grey scheme at Keswick, and most of the cars had names applied, recycled from the sleeping carriages.
 Respectively, 5BJ through 10BJ became Mururu, Nankuri, Purpawi (sic), Chalaki and Tarkinji, and PCO 4 became Paite (sic).
 The three RBJ cars were all named Kookaburra Club Car; the Club Cars 2 and 3 were classed CCL and named Nomuldi and Malkari.
 AJ1, 2 and 3, RBJ1, RBJ3 and 4BJ were not named following their refurbishment; and shortly afterwards Chalaki was renamed Kildalai (sic).
 In 2003 Purpawi was corrected to Purwapi.

 Then, in 2002–2003, the fleet was sold to a third party consortium and leased back for operational purposes.

 A second refurbishment was undertaken in 2006–2007, applicable mainly to the second-class sitting cars.
 Retention toilets were fitted, with the male toilets shifted to the former ladies' toilet, and the latter shifted into the former powder room.
 The original male toilets were converted into showers, allowing the cars to be used on The Ghan and Indian Pacific services if and as necessary.
 At this time RBJ3 was refitted again, this time named Cafe 828.
 Similarly, CCL2 "Nomuldi" was upgraded to the "Charles Sturt" Outback Explorer lounge car, re-entering service in 2008; and PCO4 had its name removed, along with door replacements and a general overhaul.

 In 2010, GSR was looking at selling parts of the fleet for use as crew cars by other operators.

 Subsequent status

 In 2011, 8BJ "Mokai", CCL3 "Malkari", RBJ1 and RBJ2 and JRB2 were sold to Genesee & Wyoming Australia and converted to crew cars ADFY1 through 5.

 JRB1 was sold to Pacific National and renumbered RZEY2, slotting between RZEY1, 3 and 4.
 The original RZEY gap was left for Aurizon's QCAY2.

 AJ1-3 were also sold though their current ownership is unclear.

-As of 2021, the V/Line Passenger Network Service Plan Addenda lists these vehicles as accredited for operation in Victoria:
+As of 2025, the V/Line Passenger Network Service Plan Addenda lists these vehicles as accredited for operation in Victoria: